British Values at Poynton High School

 A wide range of subjects promote democracy and democratic values.
 We have retained a three year KS3 to ensure that all students experience study of the Humanities, a language and the arts subjects.
 All students have to study a language or a Humanities subject at KS4.
 Examples of relevant topics include:

-· Key Stage 4 Student Development lessons include a unit on politics, including lessons on extremism and preventing extremism
+- Key Stage 4 Student Development sessions include a unit on politics, including lessons on extremism and preventing extremism

 The Rule of Law

 The rule of law is important in the context of school and the wider community, locally, nationally and globally.